Articles/Signs Your Dog Is in Pain: 12 Subtle Symptoms Most Owners Miss

 Final Thoughts

-Your dog relies on you to notice when something is wrong.
-Pain is not always dramatic — it often shows up as small, quiet shifts in behavior and routine.
+Your dog relies on you to notice when something is wrong, because they cannot describe it themselves.
+Pain is not always dramatic.
+It often shows up as small, quiet shifts in behavior and routine: a slower walk to the food bowl, one extra lick at a paw, a missed jump onto the couch.
 The better you know your dog's normal patterns, the faster you will catch the abnormal ones.
-When in doubt, a vet visit is always the right call.
+When in doubt, a vet visit is always the right call, and an early one is almost always cheaper and less stressful than a delayed one.

 healthsymptomsvet visits